suchan-redhat/k8s-training/DEMO-Advanced_Dockerfile_Instructions.md

-## Build and deploy a container to an OpenShift clustera
+## Build and deploy a container to an OpenShift cluster

 ### 1. Login to OCP as developer